jcoulter12/jcoulter12.github.io/index.markdown

 ## Interests
 My research aims to accurately predict electron-phonon interactions and transport properties of materials.
 In particular:

-* Understanding how electronic correlations can to alter electron-phonon effects in materials
+* Understanding how electronic correlations can alter el-ph effects in materials
 * Developing novel methods for transport predictions
 * Investigating electronic transport in specific materials